-Research by the CSIRO shows Australia's sheep meat sector, despite having increased production over the past 30 years, is now ‘climate neutral’ making no additional contribution to global temperature increases.
+Research by the CSIRO shows Australia's sheep meat sector, despite having increased production over the past 30 years, is now ‘climate neutral’.
+This means that eating lamb doesn't contribute to further climate change.

-The research showed the radiative forcing footprint of Australia’s sheep meat sector has plateaued over the past 30 years and reached the point of a net zero increase in 2020, a status that could be described as “climate neutral”.
+The research shows that the radiative forcing footprint of Australia’s sheep meat sector has plateaued over the past 30 years and reached the point of a net zero increase in 2020, a status that could be described as ‘climate neutral’.

 In fact, the climate impact of the sheep meat industry is trending downwards due to the decrease in the sector’s methane emissions, from 371 kt in 1990 to 290 kt in 2017.

 In the context of the CSIRO research, ‘climate neutral’ is defined as net zero addition to radiative forcing.
 In other words, emissions from the Australian sheep meat sector do not contribute to further global temperature rises.

 ‘Carbon neutral’ means the carbon footprint of a product is zero (or it has been offset).
 This can be achieved by balancing emissions, measured as Carbon Dioxide equivalents, with their removal from the atmosphere.
 In Australia, some livestock producers are carbon neutral, using soil or trees to store carbon or investing in carbon offsets to achieve neutrality.

 Here is why carbon neutral red meat is good meat, with the Australian red meat industry actively working to reduce greenhouse gas emissions.